lukesherwood/volunteerboard/TOTO.md

 **TODO:**
-implement changes to jobs table into views filter by location, add location options to event. type of work - labour, admin etc, partime full time etc, evenings, days weekends etc register organisation at same time as log in? change event page to show the top 5 events from home page   -- Include a class level        ActiveRecord scope method (model object & class method name and URL to see the working feature e.g. User.most_recipes URL: /users/most_recipes) change home page to be a landing page/about page with instructions apply link takes to sign up if not logged in use helper methods for views?
+Jobs Index: Filter by: available (by default), location, type of work, commitment Events Index: Filter by: upcoming top 5 (default), location organisation index: Filter by: all(default), category, location -- Include a class level ActiveRecord scope method (model object & class method name and URL to see the working feature e.g. User.most_recipes URL: /users/most_recipes)

+change home page to be a landing page/about page with instructions apply link takes to sign up if not logged in use helper methods for views? need to get rid of collection arrays register organisation at same time as log in? change bottom nav to be on right side of top?
 **extras for later**
 -org show page should have logo and cover photo style activestorage or paperclip https://medium.com/@anaharris/how-to-add-image-upload-functionality-to-your-rails-app-9f7fc3f3d042